WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards), the [Extract PDF Wiki](https://github.com/Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/wiki), and the [Clinical Dashboards Wiki](https://github.com/Clinical-Informatics-Collaborative/clinical_dashboards/wiki).

 ### Student Organiser - Full-Stack Web Developer
 This project aims to improve [the web application](https://github.com/WEHI-ResearchComputing/student-intern-organiser) that WEHI RCP uses to help streamline the recruitment of students for the internship program.
-For more details [read the student organiser wiki](https://github.com/WEHI-ResearchComputing/student-intern-organiser/wiki)
+For more details [read the student organiser project.](student-organiser)

 ## Potential Projects that are dependent on various factors